 As of 24 January 2017, more than 180,000 people had fled Mosul and its outskirts.
 112,000 people have taken refuge in displacement camps and emergency sites

 NRC has been scaling up our emergency response since October 2016, and prepare to help up to 200,000 of the most vulnerable displaced people within the next months.

 Since the beginning of November 2016, there has been a dramatic increase in the number of people arriving at displacement camps around Mosul.

 On 29 December, military operations intensified, causing over 9,000 people to flee the city in the space of four days, according to UNOCHA.

-From 16 November to 14 December 2016, NRC provided almost 70,000 individuals fleeing Mosul and surrounding areas with emergency packages including bottled water, tinned food, soap and towels.
+Since the start of the Mosul campaign, NRC has reached over 100,000 people with with emergency packages including bottled water, tinned food, soap and towels, across the Mosul corridor and in the displacement camps.
 NRC is also providing education and recreational activities to thousands of children.

 According to UNOCHA, newly displaced people are largely moving to the south and east, where they are provided humanitarian assistance in camps run by the government and NGOs.
 People are also seeking shelter with friends and family members in neighbourhoods further east of frontline areas.

 NRC is responding to the Mosul emergency providing emergency food parcels, drinking water, hygiene and baby kits to displaced families, providing legal assistance with registration and civil documentation, and educational activities for children.

 On 4 November 2016, NRC observed a dramatic increase in the number of people arriving at displacement camps around Mosul.
 We saw the increase in the need of food and water in the camps where NRC is handing out these lifesaving packages to people upon arrival.
 While the relief packages served 6,737 people from 17 October to 3 November, 9,018 people received such assistance on the day of 4 November alone.